ameysharma/Vehicle_Detection/README.md

 > Note:- In video we used 30 frames to draw heatmaps and identify cars in the images.

->Discussion:- The prediction still needed much improvement to reach perfection.
+>Discussion:- The prediction still can be improvement to reach perfection.